 Most manufacturers have supplemented the wood with plastics, such as the use of plastic wheels mounted on metal axles.
 The majority of the rolling stock, track, fixed plant, and scenery accessories are still made of wood.

-What's your 'Train' worth?
-Here are some recently sold items (UK).
+What's your Train worth in 2021?
+Here are some recently sold items.